kabirt7/kabirt7/README.md

 ### Hi there 👋

-🔭 I’m currently working on: a SpringBoot post-code API, an Employee List Full-Stack Project, updating my profile with informative READMEs.
+🔭 I’m currently working on: a SpringBoot post-code API, an Employee List Full-Stack Project, updating my older projects with informative READMEs.

-🌱 I’m currently focusing on: improving my RESTful API creation with SpringBoot.
+🌱 I’m currently focusing on: RESTful API creation with SpringBoot.

 😄 Check out the "to-do-app" repository for my most recently completed project!